PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 latency-count
 -------------
-Number of queries contributing to response time histogram
+Number of queries contributing to response time histogram and latency sum.

 latency-bucket
 --------------
-Number of queries contributing to response time histogram per latency bucket
+Histogram of response time latencies.

 latency0-1
 ----------